-What is manuka honey?
-Manuka honey is honey made by bees that pollinate the manuka bush in New Zealand.
-(All honey is classified by what plant(s) the bees pollinate—wildflower honey, clover honey, etc.) This honey, which has a strong, slightly bitter flavor, was used medicinally in New Zealand for many years before being exported and marketed to the rest of the world.
+Manuka honey is a type of honey made by bees that pollinate the manuka bush in New Zealand.
+(All honey is classified by what plant(s) the bees pollinate—wildflower honey, clover honey, etc.) Manuka honey, which has a strong, slightly bitter flavor, was used medicinally in New Zealand for many years before being exported and marketed to the rest of the world.

 All honey has antibacterial properties because it contains hydrogen peroxide.
 Most honey also contains another antibacterial compound called methylglyoxal—manuka has been found to contain this compound in unusually high concentrations.
 That means that it may be more effective than other types of honey as an antiseptic wound dressing.